sf-mud-turtles-2015/intro-to-mvc/README.md

 ### View
 - Presentation version(s) of the model
 - Outputs information to the human
-- All a view understands is stuff about how to show a model
+- All a view knows is how to show a model

 ### Controller
 - Keeps the view and the model separate